InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos-script.md

 Instead you will submit your changes through a pull request or patchset and have them reviewed.

-I: Much like in the real world you'll follow contributions guidelines set by the host project.
+I: Much like in the real world you'll follow contribution guidelines set by the host project.
 In turn, those active in the project will mentor you.

 J: So - is the process the same for all types of changes?
 Let's look at a specific scenario in the real world.
 Remember that lovely summer party that you went to at your friends' place?
 Likely before knocking on the door you received an invitation with a set time and date.
 Likely your friends spent some time planning for there to be enough food available.

 I: The same is true if you need major modifications in an InnerSource project:
 Likely you'll first submit an issue proposing your changes, discussing architectural options.
 Most likely you will be encouraged to share your progress early.
-Like Yonik's law of patches states:
+Like Yonik's law of
+patches states:

 https://cwiki.apache.org/confluence/display/solr/HowToContribute